 March 1, 2023 at 12:00 noon

-Those students who have been endorsed will submit their final application packet online by this date and provide official transcripts from all colleges (including community colleges where you may have only taken one course and study abroad transcripts, unless both the grades and credits of all courses appear on your Illinois transcript).
+Those students who have been endorsed will submit their final application packet online by this date.
 The Scholarships Program will attach your academic grade reports and final letters of recommendation.

 Winners and honorable mentions are posted on the Udall site on May 1.